 Gegê Leme Joseph is an architect and urbanist (FAUUSP–Brazil), set and production designer (AFDA, South Africa) and museologist (University of Leicester, UK).
-As Regional Program Manager, she oversees the Coalition’s activities in Africa, Latin America and the Caribbean.
+As Senior Program Manager, she oversees the Coalition’s activities in Africa, Latin America and the Caribbean.
+Gegê also leads much of the Coalition’s global thematic work, including the Migration Network.

 She started her career in culture as a member of J.C.
 Serroni’s creative atelier, a renowned Brazilian theatre design practice.
 She moved to South Africa in 2003, where she collaborated on several flagship museum planning and implementation projects, as well as exhibitions and other media experiences for heritage and culture, especially those re-signifying difficult pasts.
 She developed several projects beyond museums walls such as heritage routes, television shows and publications, for both public and private sectors.